explorerhq/sql-explorer/docs/features.rst

 4. A customer parser runs type-detection on each column for richer typer information.
 5. The dataframe is coerced to these more accurate types.
 6. The dataframe is written to a SQLite file, which is present on the server, and uploaded to S3.
+7. The SQLite database file will be named <filename>_<userid>.db to prevent conflicts if different users uploaded files with the same name.
-7. The SQLite database is added as a new connection to SQL Explorer and is available for querying, just like any other data source.
+8. The SQLite database is added as a new connection to SQL Explorer and is available for querying just like any other data source.
-8. If the SQLite file is not available locally, it will be pulled on-demand from S3 when needed.
+9. If the SQLite file is not available locally, it will be pulled on-demand from S3 to the app server when needed.
-9. Local SQLite files are periodically cleaned up by a recurring task after (by default) 7 days of inactivity.
+10. Local SQLite files are periodically cleaned up by a recurring task after (by default) 7 days of inactivity.

 Note that if the upload is a SQLite database, steps 2-5 are skipped and the database is simply uploaded to S3 and made available for querying.

+**Adding tables to uploads**

+You can also append uploaded files to previously uploaded data sources.
+For example, if you had a 'customers.csv' file and an 'orders.csv' file, you could upload customers.csv and create a new data source.
+You can then go back and upload orders.csv with the 'Append' drop-down set to your newly-created customers database, and you will have a resulting SQLite database connection with both tables available to be queried together.
+If you were to upload a new 'orders.csv' and append it to customers, the table 'orders' would be *fully replaced* with the new file.

 **File formats**